 The 10 Best Electric Knife Sharpeners

 This wiki has been updated 37 times since it was first published in April of 2015.
 If you want to chop, dice and slice easily and quickly, you have to keep your blades sharp.
 Both amateur and professional chefs will appreciate these electric knife sharpeners, which can bring an edge back to new condition or, in many cases, surpass it.
 They will not only save you time, but can also protect your expensive tools from damage by ensuring clean and consistent metal removal.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes